For the ham and glaze

 The carrot, with its distinctive bright orange colour, is one of the most versatile root…

-- 2 heads celery
+- 2 heads celery, broken into sticks

 A collection of long, thick, juicy stalks around a central, tender heart, celery ranges in…